Monitor the health of devices with Device Health

 Device Health is the newest Windows Analytics solution that complements the existing Upgrade Readiness and Update Compliance solutions by providing IT with reports on some common problems the end users might experience so they can be proactively remediated, thus saving support calls and improving end-user productivity.

 Like Upgrade Readiness and Update Compliance, Device Health is a solution built within Operations Management Suite (OMS), a cloud-based monitoring and automation service that has a flexible servicing subscription based on data usage and retention.
-This preview release is free for customers to try and will not incur charges on your OMS workspace for its use.
+This release is free for customers to try and will not incur charges on your OMS workspace for its use.
 For more information about OMS, see Operations Management Suite overview.

 Device Health provides the following: